MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex JustifyContent

-The justify-content property aligns the flexible container's items when the items do not use all available space on the main-axis (horizontally).
+The JustifyContent property aligns the flexible container's items when the items do not use all available space on the main-axis (horizontally).

 ```xml